 This is about structuring resources in order to make them reusable by machines in a better way.
 The data.bnf.fr project uses data which have been created in various formats such as InterMarc for the main catalogue, XML-EAD for archives inventories and Dublin Core for the digital library.

-You can retrieve our data, by:
+You can retrieve or request our data:

 A dump of all data in data.bnf.fr is also available on our FTP server: hôte : echanges.bnf.fr, port : 21

 et via HTTP: whole dump rdf (rdf/xml)

 See the Open License, to reuse the data.

 Our data is linked to the equivalent pages in other data repositories.
 They are matched to external datasets.